Keshav-Bharadwaj/DeepFreq/README.md

-# Code and Pretrained Networks from <br>"Data-driven Estimation of Sinusoid Frequencies"
+# Code and Pretrained Networks from <br>"Complex Learning for Super-Resolution Convolutional Networks in Multi-Static Radars"

-This repository contains information, code and models from the paper [Data-driven Estimation of Sinusoid Frequencies](https://arxiv.org/abs/1906.00823) by Gautier Izacard, [Sreyas Mohan](https://sreyas-mohan.github.io) and [Carlos Fernandez-Granda](https://cims.nyu.edu/~cfgranda/).
-Please visit the [project webpage here](https://sreyas-mohan.github.io/DeepFreq/).
+This repository contains information, code and models from the paper [Complex Learning for Super-Resolution Convolutional Networks in Multi-Static Radars] by Keshav Bharadwaj, [Steffen Schieler,](https://github.com/st0nedB/DeepFreq) and [Prof. Giovanni Del Galdo].
+Please visit the [project webpage here](https://github.com/Keshav-Bharadwaj/DeepFreq/).

 ## Code and Pre-trained Models

 Please refer to [`requirements.txt`](requirements.txt) for required packages.

 ### pre-trained models
-The directory [`pretrained_models`](pretrained_models) contains the pretained models of DeepFreq.
+The directory [`pretrained_models`](pretrained_models) contains the pretained models of Complex DeepFreq.

 ### Example code for using Pre-Trained models

-In [`example_notebook.ipynb`](example_notebook.ipynb), DeepFreq is applied to different signals and the results are visualized.
+In [`Complex_DeepFreq.ipynb`](Complex_DeepFreq.ipynb), Complex DeepFreq is applied to different signals and the results are visualized.

 ### Train